felixglush/Pneumonia-Detection/FDA_Submission_Template.md

 ### 4. Databases
- (For the below, include visualizations as they are useful and relevant)

 **Description of Training Dataset:**
 The training set contains a 50-50 positive-negative split of pneumonia cases with 2290 images.